Hero Image

 Paintings, poetry, music, and other creative mediums hold strong potential to do just that—to indirectly communicate powerful truths, many of which have eternal consequences.
 Are we open to what they're telling us?
 Will we utilize these tools to share important stories (including The Story) with others?

-We can't wait to explore the intersections of art and faith together with you through presentations, performances, workshops, and conversations over meals.
+We can't wait to explore the intersections of arts and faith together with you MARCH 23-24, 2026, through presentations, performances, workshops, and conversations over meals.

-We've got a fantastic initial lineup of confirmed session leaders and performers for the conference (see sample list below).
-Check out Illuminate's schedule for the exciting collection of inspiring topics on tap.
+We've got a fantastic initial lineup of confirmed session leaders and performers for this year's conference; see the sample list below.
+Check out Illuminate's schedule for the complete collection of inspiring topics on tap.

-Illuminate will include nearly 30 different speakers, performers, and workshop leaders.
+Illuminate will include more than 30 different speakers, performers, and workshop leaders.
 Click on the images below to learn more about select presenters.

 Learn More